Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

 **NOTE:** Stream stops only when critical runtime error/exception occurs or application gets terminated.

-# JKool UI for Zorka
+# jKool UI for Zorka

-## Importing dashboard into your JKool repository
+## Importing dashboard into your jKool repository

-You can import provided Dashboards into JKool:
+You can import provided Dashboards into jKool:
 * Login your `jkool.jkoolcloud.com`
 * menu -> import/export -> dashboards -> import -> import dashboards -> chose file
 * select dashboard file from `samples/ZorkaConnector/dashboards` directory